-a.
+- a.
 Annual assessments to Lot Owners are re-evaluated and established by the Board for each fiscal year (January 1 to December 31).
 Annual assessments are billed in January of each year, due by February 13, and delinquent after February 28.
 Certain limitations on increases to assessments are set forth in Section 4.5 of the CC&Rs.
-The following are the categories of assessment:

-(1) For Lot Owners inside the Gate.

-(2) For Lot Owners outside of the Gate, in recognition of the lack of road maintenance and Gate services b.
+The following are the categories of assessment: - (1) For Lot Owners inside the Gate. - (2) For Lot Owners outside of the Gate, in recognition of the lack of road maintenance and Gate services - (3) For Lot Owners inside the Gate but without paved road access abutting the Lot until improved or 2015, whichever comes first - (4) For Lot Owners of vacant Lots inside the Gate, but having paved road access abutting the Lot, in recognition of the lack of trash service, the annual assessment is reduced by the cost of providing that service.

+b.
 Each Lot Owner has the option to pay the annual assessments in equal quarterly Installments, as follows: